valkenzz/Bigeleisen_KIE/README.md

 ```
 but you can use excel file in this repository, fill the excel, then pass the path in KieCalculationWithExcel.py then you have just to execute the script for calculate the kie

+## repository
+Bigeleisen_KIE.py is the module, with all function for calculate the kie

+KIE_Vibration.xlsx is the excel you can use for a better "user friendly" experience

+KieCalculationWithExcel.py you can use with the excel for calculate the kie, that show an example

 ## environement/requirement

 pandas and numpy